 The water of the spring contains 200 mg/l CaCO3.
 It has been calculated that every year 50,000 m³ of dissolved limestone flow through the spring.

 This process makes the voids below the water level larger and larger, more and more lime is deposited along the shores of Sorgue river.
-If such process would continue undisturbed, in 3.5 million years all the limestone above the aquifer of this spring would be gone.
+If such a process would continue undisturbed, in 3.5 million years all the limestone above the aquifer of this spring would be gone.

 Well at the base of rock wall

 The name of this location is coming from Latin "Vallis Clausa" – closed valley.
 Vaucluse really is magnificent "hole" in earth, surrounded from three sides by incredibly tall, up to 230 m high walls.

 The spring flows from a deep well at the base of this wall.
 It serves as a reference case for the so called springs of Vaucluse type (vauclusian springs) – springs which are emitting from deep, steeply inclined, water-filled passages and have small surface pools.

 In earlier, prehistoric times the entrance part of the spring was a part of a cave system, which one day collapsed.